-• NightSim RT User's Guide
+• NightSim RT User's GuideNightSim RT User's Guide

 NightTrace Analyzer

 Opens the NightTrace Analyzer.
 The NightTrace Analyzer is a graphical tool for analyzing the dynamic behavior of multi-process and/or multi-processor user applications and operating system activity.
 NightTrace allows you to control user and kernel trace collection daemons and can graphically display the interplay between many real-time programs and processes across multiple processors and systems.